XXPerez/Codeigniter4Modular/README.md

 app.appTimezone = 'America/Chicago'
 ```

-All modules will reside under /app/Modules, but can be allocate elsewhere.
+All modules will reside under /app/Modules, but can be allocated elsewhere.
 When your create a module, edit /app/Config/Autoload.php and add your module to the PSR4, to be able to be found.
 ```php
 	public $psr4 = [